awsdocs/amazon-redshift-developer-guide/doc_source/c_high_level_system_architecture.md

  **Compute nodes**

 The leader node compiles code for individual elements of the execution plan and assigns the code to individual compute nodes\.
-The compute nodes runs the compiled code and send intermediate results back to the leader node for final aggregation\.
+The compute nodes run the compiled code and send intermediate results back to the leader node for final aggregation\.

-Each compute node has its own dedicated CPU, memory, and attached disk storage, which are determined by the node type\.
-As your workload grows, you can increase the compute capacity and storage capacity of a cluster by increasing the number of nodes, upgrading the node type, or both\.
+Each compute node has its own dedicated CPU and memory, which are determined by the node type\.
+As your workload grows, you can increase the compute capacity of a cluster by increasing the number of nodes, upgrading the node type, or both\.

-Amazon Redshift provides several node types for your compute and storage needs\.
-For details of each node type, see [Amazon Redshift clusters](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html) in the *Amazon Redshift Cluster Management Guide*\.
+Amazon Redshift provides several node types for your compute needs\.
+For details of each node type, see [Amazon Redshift clusters](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html) in the *Amazon Redshift Management Guide*\.

+ **Redshift Managed Storage**

+Data warehouse data is stored in a separate storage tier Redshift Managed Storage \(RMS\)\.
+RMS provides the ability to scale your storage to petabytes using Amazon S3 storage\.
+RMS allows to you scale and pay for compute and storage independently, so that you can size your cluster based only on your compute needs\.
+It automatically uses high\-performance SSD\-based local storage as tier\-1 cache\.
+It also takes advantage of optimizations, such as data block temperature, data block age, and workload patterns to deliver high performance while scaling storage automatically to Amazon S3 when needed without requiring any action\.

  **Node slices**

 A compute node is partitioned into slices\.
 Each slice is allocated a portion of the node's memory and disk space, where it processes a portion of the workload assigned to the node\.
 The leader node manages distributing data to the slices and apportions the workload for any queries or other database operations to the slices\.
 The slices then work in parallel to complete the operation\.

 The number of slices per node is determined by the node size of the cluster\.
-For more information about the number of slices for each node size, go to [About clusters and nodes](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html#rs-about-clusters-and-nodes) in the *Amazon Redshift Cluster Management Guide*\.
+For more information about the number of slices for each node size, go to [About clusters and nodes](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html#rs-about-clusters-and-nodes) in the *Amazon Redshift Management Guide*\.

 When you create a table, you can optionally specify one column as the distribution key\.
 When the table is loaded with data, the rows are distributed to the node slices according to the distribution key that is defined for a table\.
 Choosing a good distribution key enables Amazon Redshift to use parallel processing to load data and run queries efficiently\.
 For information about choosing a distribution key, see [Choose the best distribution style](c_best-practices-best-dist-key.md)\.